Code-Institute-Submissions/how-do-you-do/README.md

 > ### 4.
 Log in into teacher account

-Once we process teacher data and we are happy to work with him, he will be able to log into his dashboard by clicking user icon  in right top corner.
+Once we process teacher's data and we are happy to work with him, he will be able to log into his dashboard by clicking user icon  in right top corner.

 <a href="https://marcelkolarcik.github.io/how-do-you-do/en/landing.html" title="Click to see it live">